-I still remember my hands and knees were shaking inside the booth toward the later half of the interrogation, even though I was overall calm, composed, and holding my own despite the threats.
+I still remember my hands and knees were shaking inside the booth towards the later half of the interrogation, even though I was overall calm, composed, and holding my own despite the threats.
 While I looked like I was unfazed, I was terrified on the inside.

 When I questioned myself on why I was shaking, I realized it was because I felt powerless.

-- I had an agenda laid out before me for the next 3 months – to speak at the conference, to travel and experience new cities and cultures, to meet new people and make new connections.
+- I had an agenda laid out before me for the next three months — to speak at the conference, to travel and experience new cities and cultures, to meet new people and make new connections.
 These were important to me.
 However it seemed like they could easily wipe away all of that at their whim.
 They repeatedly threatened to deny me entry and deport me back to Singapore, despite the fact that there was no concrete evidence to support their claims.
 As authorities with power invested in them by the government and people, it felt they were misusing their power.
 (Whether they were really able to do that is a different matter altogether)

-- I have been a law abiding citizen (of the world) all my life, and will continue to be.
+- I have been a law-abiding citizen (of the world) all my life, and will continue to be.
 To suddenly be accused of fraud and threatened to be incriminated with fraud when I had committed nothing of the sort, by people who were supposedly representatives of the law and supposed to use the power they were vested with to help fellow world citizens including me, was shocking.

 - There appeared to be no objective checklist behind the incrimination claims.
 The accusation of fraud, and threats to incriminate me with fraud, seemed to spring from highly subjective evaluation, whereby the evaluation was by them.